Lukáš Matějka: Second loans at Ústí and České Budějovice

 On 1 July 2018 he was loaned to Ústí nad Labem for the second time, on a two-year loan.
 He played a total of 55 league matches, 4 matches in Czech Cup and scored 26 goals.
-Matějka joined České Budějovice on loan for the second time on 17 August 2020, scoring once in seven league matches during his six-month loan.
+On 17 August 2020 Matějka joined České Budějovice on loan for the second time, this time in the Czech First League.
+He scored his first Czech First League goal on 28 August in a 2–2 away draw with Baník Ostrava, and finished his six-month loan with one goal from seven league matches.

+Loans at Pardubice and Dukla

+Matějka joined FK Pardubice on a season-long loan in August 2021, playing 20 matches and scoring two goals in the Czech First League.
+He then joined Dukla Prague in July 2022 on a year's loan deal.

+Dukla Prague

+On 10 July 2024, Matějka signed a contract with Dukla Prague until 2026.

+Loan at Skalica

+On 14 January 2025, Matějka signed a half-year loan deal with Skalica without option to buy.

 International career

 Matějka played international football at under-19 level for Czech Republic U19.
 He played in 3 matches without scoring a goal.